IOdissey/bfgs/example/simple/readme.md

 ### Example

 The simple example.
-Demonstrates the use of analytic and numerical derivatives.
+Demonstrates the use of analytic, numerical and automatic derivatives.

 ### Build
 ```